RachelfromIreland/CPI-Project/README.md

 ## Concept
 ### Flowchart
 The original idea for the project can be seen in the basic flowchart below.
-Specific functions and more detailed processes were added while writing the code.

 # Flowchart screenshot

+From there a wireframe was created to help visualise the project.

+# Wireframe screenshot

 ### Design
 As CPI has a park and nature area on site green was chosen as the main site color.
 Bootstrap was used to add color to button elements.